 The retail and commercial sector represented 11% of 2011 revenues (7% - 2010).
-In 2011, Bird experienced an increase in the relative significance of revenues and earnings from this sector due to an improving economy and the related positive impact on our client's capital expenditure programs.
-The recovery of this sector was particularly evident in the last half of
+Within the retail and commercial sector, the Company experienced an increase in the relative significance of revenues and earnings from this market in 2011, due to an improving economy and the related positive impact on our client's capital expenditure programs.
+The recovery of this sector was particularly evident in the last half of 2011 and continued in the first quarter of 2012.

-2011.
 The Company expects improvement in this sector as the economy continues to strengthen.
 Even with this improvement, this market is likely to remain very competitive and the impact of this progress on 2012 earnings is expected to be modest.